BasilKarol/glitch-net-GAN/README.md

 * [References](#refs)

 ## Overview <a name="overview"/></a>
-This repo was created with an aim to show how to create custom dataset of images from the internet.
+This repo was created with the aim of demonstrating how to create a custom dataset of images from the internet.
-There are a lot of datasets with different types and themes of data, as well as various quality.
-If you struggle with looking for one for your personal project, I do reccomend you to visit Kaggle, where you can find thousands of datasets.
+There are numerous datasets available, encompassing different types, themes, and varying quality levels.
+If you're having difficulty finding one for your personal project, I recommend visiting Kaggle, where you can access thousands of datasets

-Hovewer, sometimes data that you need is too specific to find it well-prepared on some sources.
-In my example, I needed images represented _glitchcore_ effect for my class project.
-And there wasnt datasets with such images, but at the same time I could easily find one on the internet, just typing in search bar of Google images smth like _glitchcore aesthetics_.
-Well, that's exactly what we are gonna do here.
+However, sometimes the data you need is too specific to be well-prepared on certain sources.
+In my example, I needed images representing the glitchcore effect for my class project.
+Well, there weren't datasets with such images, yet I could easily find them on the internet simply by searching Google Images for terms like 'glitchcore aesthetics.'
+That's precisely what we're going to do here.

 ## Code details & Issues to solve <a name='code-details'/></a>
-To implement the automatization of images search&download, we'll need:
+To implement the automation of image search and download, we'll need:
- - **Selenium** for main parts of this scrpit
+ - **Selenium** for the main parts of this script;
- - **WebDriver Manager**, that will automatically download webdriver that we'll use for automatization task
+ - **WebDriver Manager**, which will automatically download webdriver that we'll use for automatization task;
- - **PIL** - pillow package for working and editing images in Python
+ - **PIL (Python Imaging Library)**, a package for working with and editing images in Python.

-Talking about Selenium - this library is actually pretty easy to use because of the fact, that it actually imitates users interaction with the browser.
-So all you need to do to write selenium code logic is to think, what you've did to find and image?
+Talking about Selenium - this library is actually pretty easy to use because it imitates users' interactions with the browser.
+So, all you need to do to write Selenium code logic is to think about what you did to find an image.

-Here is whole project step-by-step logic translated into language of Selenium:
+Here is the whole project's step-by-step logic translated into the language of Selenium:
 1) Open Broswer
 ```python
 # Setting selenium's driver and basic URLs